Heart disease, stroke, and a lack of infrared light

 Most people live indoors for over 90% of their day, whether in a building or in a car.
 Additionally, modern windows block half or more of the infrared light coming from the sun.

-If we want to avoid the increasing risk of heart disease, we must look to the new science of biophysics to understand what is truly happening within the human body in disease states.
+If we want to avoid the increasing risk of heart disease and strokes, we must look to the new science of biophysics to understand what is truly happening within the human body in disease states.

 Relevant Products (aff)